buyer’s agent gives keys of new home to clients - how to negotiate house price

 Personal letters

 Some buyers appeal to the sellers’ emotions by writing a letter explaining why they want the property.
+The seller might be more likely to accept a deal if they know more about the family who wants to buy the home.

 Financial stability of buyer

 If your client is already pre-approved for a loan, use this financial readiness during negotiations.
+Of course, earnest money can also show that your client is serious about making a deal.

-Related article: Homebuyer’s Loan Guide: 7 Types of Mortgage Home Loans
+Related Article: Homebuyer’s Loan Guide: 7 Types of Mortgage Home Loans

 Contingencies

 Advise your client on how to use contingencies to affect their bottom line without changing the property’s price.
+There are many different types of contingencies.
+Learn more about the basic types by reading What Does Contingent Mean in Real Estate?

 Positive relationships

 Establish a positive, professional relationship with all parties to facilitate smooth negotiations.
+Having a good reputation in your local real estate market is critical to your success as a buyer’s agent.

 Open communications

 Maintain clear and respectful communication with all parties, including your client, the homeowner, and the other agent.
+Look at the negotiation process through the eyes of your buyer and always keep their best interest in mind.